 Throughout history, art has been a fundamental language of the human spirit.
 Visual arts express human experience through an ever-widening range of media and materials, some of which include: oils, acrylics, pastels, charcoal, clay, plaster, steel, bronze, wood, copper, litho stones, and digital media.
 Visual artists create abstract works and images of objects, people, nature, topography, and events.
-The Department of Art and Art History offers several options of study.
-The B.F.A.
-(Bachelor of Fine Arts) degree in studio art and the B.A.
-(Bachelor of Arts) degree in art history, art education, or studio art are all professional degrees, leading to related art careers.
+The Department of Art and Art History offers several options of study: The B.F.A.
+(Bachelor of Fine Arts) degree with studio concentrations in Drawing, Electronic Arts, Fibers, Graphic Design, Metalsmithing, Painting, Photo Image Making, Pottery, Printmaking, and Sculpture; and the B.F.A. degree with a concentration in Art Education.
+The B.A.
+(Bachelor of Arts) degree with concentrations in Integrated Visual Studies and Art History are all professional degrees, leading to related art careers.

 Students will demonstrate:

 - Fundamental knowledge and mastery of media and processes necessary to communicate meaning in a work of art.